PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/WildItemFarmer.md

 - https://www.youtube.com/watch?v=vBel6GplgnY
 - https://www.youtube.com/watch?v=IeKAjpM18mc

 The program does not automate the part that clones a Pokémon into the wild.
 Instead, it automates the part that repeatedly battles it and steals its item.
-So you still need to setup according to the video.
+So you still need to setup according to the video. **Do not catch the cloned Pokémon - especially if it's a fused Pokémon!
+A cloned fused Pokémon cannot be properly released or unfused.**

 <img src="images/WildItemFarmer-Trick.png">